-The bank fees account will be allocated as the primary account of foreign exchange fees lines (charged by our banking partners for payments that were made in a currency different from your wallet's).
+Spendesk bank account and Wallet funding account are used in the bank journal export.
+The bank fees account will be allocated as the primary account of foreign exchange fees lines (charged by our banking partners for payments that were made in a currency different than your wallet's).

 In this section, you'll be invited to fill out your VAT accounts (called BU codes in DATEV).
 Please make sure to add valid BU codes/rates listed in DATEV's official documentation.
 An option lets you choose whether you want Spendesk to actually export this data to DATEV.

 This section will let you choose a default, generic account to apply as a creditor account (Kreditorenkonto) to your card and invoices' payments.
 If your account has the 'Supplier invoices' feature activated, you'll also be able to allocate individual accounts payable to your invoice suppliers.
 All of these accounts will also need to match DATEV's format requirements.

 Similarly to supplier accounts, Spendesk will let you choose either a generic or individual employee accounts that will be used for your employees' reimbursements (either expense claims, mileage and per diem requests).
 These accounts will also need to match the Kreditorenkonto format requirements.